safarzadeh-reza/ENGO645-Assignments/source/tutorials/L1/prepration.rst

 Clone a repository from GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-During this course, we will most often start working with the exercises using an existing repository from GitHub.
-In order to get a copy of the exercise repository on our own computer (or the cloud computer), we need to ``clone`` it.
+In order to get a copy of your remote repository on our own computer (or the cloud computer), you need to ``clone`` it.

 To install the Git extension in your JupyterLab environment, follow these steps: